tarsil/starlette-bridge/README.md

 These two pieces of functionality are also supported by the bridge making sure that what you had in the past, still remains working as is without changing the syntax.

 Let us see an example how it works.
-We will be using [Saffier](https://saffier.tarsild.io) because already contains events we want to use.
+We will be using [Starlette Bridge](https://saffier.tarsild.io) because already contains events we want to use.

 #### on_startup/on_shutdown